This image is a conceptual rendering and is proposed for illustrative purposes only.

 - Introduced three-story elements among the newly separated north and south buildings versus one four-story building.

-- Once the project is completed and fully assessed, it will result in an increase of more than $350,000 a year in referendum and school taxes over current property taxes for Washington Township schools.
+- Once the project is completed and fully assessed, it will result in an increase of $400,000 a year in referendum and school taxes over current property taxes for Washington Township schools.

 ABOUT J.C.
 HART